0

 This level is designed for chains, franchise networks, and large operators aiming to scale without linear increases in labor.

-Replacement of full store teams per location
+Replacement of full store teams

 Strong TCO and margin improvement

-routine operations/ day
+routine operations/ day across departments

-minutes manual handling
+minutes average manual handling

 Typical business impact